eagletJr/first_repository/README.md

     - "git checkout [Whatever the branche's name is]"
   - To just create a branch and not actually switch to it type:
     - "git branch [Whatever name you want the branch to have]"
+  - To see what changes have been made, like how you can see on GitHub type:
+    - "git diff [BRANCH]"